boostorg/cmake/README.md

 cmake --build . --target install
 ```

-Under Windows, you can control whether Debug or Release variants
+Under Windows (when using the Visual Studio generator), you can
-are built by adding `--config Debug` or `--config Release` to the
+control whether Debug or Release variants are built by adding
-`cmake --build` lines:
+`--config Debug` or `--config Release` to the `cmake --build` lines:

 ```
 cmake --build . --config Debug